Attack Path Analysis

 - Routing context — each hop shows why it's reachable (which route table, which tunnel, which BGP path)

-The route-aware engine consumes routing data from Build 90 (AWS/Azure/GCP route table parsing, routes_to edges to IGW/NAT/TGW/VGW/peering, network device RIB) and Build 90.5 (BGP best-path selection, ECMP 5-tuple flow hashing, IPsec/WireGuard/GRE/VXLAN tunnel introspection).
+The route-aware engine consumes routing data from AWS/Azure/GCP route table parsing, routes_to edges to IGW/NAT/TGW/VGW/peering, network device RIB, BGP best-path selection, ECMP 5-tuple flow hashing, and IPsec/WireGuard/GRE/VXLAN tunnel introspection.

 Bridge detection: The engine identifies nodes that serve as environment boundary bridges: